Sheep To Shawl Competition

 Warp

-Each team will provide its own warped loom.
+Each team is responsible for providing their own loom prepared with wool yarn.
 The sett should be no less than 8 epi (1600 to 2000 yds/lb.).
 Natural colored or hand dyed warp may be used, but no commercially dyed wool will be allowed.
 5 bonus points will be added for a handspun warp.

 Weft